favstats/peRspective/README.md

 ```

 `safe_output = T` will also provide us with the error messages that
-occured so that we can check what went wrong\!
+occured so that we can check what went wrong!

 Finally, there is one last argument: `verbose = TRUE`.
 Enable this
 argument and thanks to [`crayon`](https://github.com/r-lib/crayon) you